 I have a fight to continue and a struggle to do for my people.
 Prison did not defeat me, I defeated prison.

-With over 300,000 followers on Twitter, Bahraini rights defender Nabeel Rajab's activism online has undeniably made him a voice of influence in Bahrain and the region at large.
+With over 300,000 Twitter followers, Bahraini rights defender Nabeel Rajab is undeniably a voice of influence in Bahrain and the MENA region.
 Unfortunately, his persistence in exposing state violations online has also led to several run-ins with the law, the most recent of which has landed him in solitary confinement and a five-year prison sentence.
 His sentence was upheld on 31 December 2018.

 It is partly thanks to leaders like Nabeel Rajab and Abdulhadi Al-Khawaja that the Bahraini uprising of 2011 is known today as one of the very few pro-democracy movements in the Middle East and North Africa to consistently stand by the ideals of non-violent resistance.